Turn iPhone or iPad Screen Into Black & White with Grayscale Mode

 Grayscale mode is likely intended for users who have certain vision difficulties or are colorblind, where onscreen color elements may look garish or outright challenging to interpret.
 Beyond that, grayscale mode can function similar to the invert colors trick as an alternative display mode for use in a dark or dimly lit area, or to tone down color or saturation on an app or webpage where it becomes intrusive.
 It can also make for an interesting alternative look if you just get bored with seeing colors, or if you feel like yanking someones chain, a relatively harmless prank on an unsuspecting user.

-For those who are curious, OS X includes the same setting as part of the Accessibility preference panel options.
+For those who are curious, Mac OS X includes the same setting for Macs to run in grayscale mode as part of the Accessibility preference panel options.